activeviam/mac/guides/export-data.md

 The service exposes again the path to its export directory, in case you are unaware of the application configuration.

 Within the operation screen, you have the ability to export a report for the entire application - see the following screenshot - or for a selected range of epochs.
-Exporting a range allows to export only the memory required for a given epoch or series of epochs.
-Exporting the whole application helps detecting how much memory is truly retained, often by objects leaking memory.
+Exporting a range allows exporting only the memory required for a given epoch or series of epochs.
+Exporting the whole application helps detect how much memory is truly retained, often by objects leaking memory.

 When exporting the whole application, you are asked to provide a name for the export.
 This name is used to create a